diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 Then, the two normalized versions can be compared to each other to ensure all other non-variable content is identical.

+NOTE:
-It is important to note that we don't care about verifying specific attribute values here, so it's OK if the normalizations discard and replace these variable values with fixed values.
-This is because different testing levels have different purposes:
+We don't care about verifying specific attribute values here, so it's OK if the normalizations discard and replace these variable values with fixed values.
+Different testing levels have different purposes:

 1. [Markdown snapshot testing](#markdown-snapshot-testing) is intended to enforce the structure of the rendered HTML/JSON, and to ensure that it conforms to the canonical specification.